 Tim brings a wealth of experience and personal knowledge to Brightstone which he uses to help his clients and families build a foundation for success.
 He helps clients to define clear goals and develop plans to work toward those goals.
 Tim believes in an action oriented approach that moves clients beyond the classroom and into real life experience.

 Director of Business Development

 Jason has a great deal of experience in designing and implementing programming to help young people.
 Jason started his career working with inner city youth in the Atlanta area in a wilderness based programming for over seven years.
 Helping to develop programing for boarding schools on the East Coast became his main focus before moving on to other programing areas.
 Through the years, Jason has had the opportunity to work with several camps and schools across the country.
 Jason accepted a job as the Director of Conferences, Retreats and Summer Programming for the Greater Seattle YMCA.
 Jason then moved to San Francisco to work with the Boys & Girls Club of San Francisco where he served as Assistant Camp Director of Programs and helped to connect Bay Area inner city youth with healthier lifestyles through the outdoors.
-After two years of work with the Boys & Girls Club of San Francisco, Jason took an opportunity to run a program near his family in North Carolina.
+After several years of work with the Boys & Girls Club of San Francisco, Jason took an opportunity to run a program near his family in North Carolina.
 During that work, Jason developed a passion for helping young adults that led him to Brightstone Transitions.